Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 At Concierge Buyers Advocates, we work with homeowners and investors across Victoria and Australia to:

-identify which properties to keep, improve, refinance or sell
+Identify which properties to keep, improve, refinance, or sell.

-model different cash flow vs capital growth outcomes
+Model different cash flow vs capital growth outcomes.

-work with your accountant on CGT and other tax considerations
+Work with your accountant on CGT and other tax considerations.

-help you align your next purchase with a clear exit strategy
+Help you align your next purchase with a clear exit strategy.

 Before you buy or sell, a portfolio review and strategy session can save you years of trial and error.

-FAQs: Exit Strategies for Property Investors in Australia
+FAQ: Exit Strategies for Property Investors in Australia

 1. When should I start planning my property investment exit strategy?

 Ideally from day one, before you buy.
-Your exit plan influences what you buy, how you structure the loan and whose name or entity you use.
+Your exit plan influences what you buy, how you structure the loan, and whose name or entity you use.

 2. Do I have to sell all my investment properties to retire?

-No. Many investors combine selling some properties, paying down debt on others and holding selected assets for long-term income.
+No. Many investors combine selling some properties, paying down debt on others, and holding selected assets for long-term income.

 3. How often should I review my exit strategy?